16 London Museums To Discover At Night In 2024

 9. Sir John Soane’s Museum

 Atmospheric and unique, the Soanes Lates events are when the museum’s curators reveal the drawings that are usually kept under lock and key, tell the stories behind its extensive collection and unveil the hidden masterpieces.
 Wander through the museum, enjoy a glass of wine in the Library Dining Room and make like you’re part of Regency Society.
 The last Friday of every month is the date to add to your diary.
+It feels like a real privilege to explore this marvellous place after dark.

 10. Whitechapel Gallery

-Open every Thursday until 9pm, visit the Whitechapel Gallery for contemporary art from the masters like Pablo Picasso and Frida Kahlo to pioneering artists like Zarina Bhimji and William Kentridge.
-Check out their current exhibitions, like The House of Le Bas running until the end of May 2023.
+The Whitechapel Gallery is home to contemporary art from the masters like Pablo Picasso and Frida Kahlo to pioneering artists like Zarina Bhimji and William Kentridge.
+The current exhibition by Zineb Sedira runs until May.

 11. The National Gallery